About the Project

 Insight from partner employers and participants will be used to improve and adapt the interventions, with the long term goal of making them available more widely after this pilot phase.

-Given the disruption, worry, and pressures in the workplace, already existing and worsened by the Covid-19 pandemic, this research could not be more timely, and we look forward to receiving expressions of interest from interested staff in April.
+Given the disruption, worry, and pressures in the workplace, already existing and worsened by the Covid-19 pandemic, this research could not be more timely, and we look forward to receiving expressions of interest from interested staff.